Jean-Christophe Novelli: TV appearances

 He appeared in the first series of The Games in 2003.

 In 2005 Jean-Christophe became one of two Head Chefs in the second series of Hell's Kitchen with Gary Rhodes.
 In 2006, Novelli appeared on The X Factor: Battle of the Stars, performing in a group with fellow chefs Aldo Zilli, Paul Rankin and Ross Burden.

 He has been a contestant on Family Fortunes with his fiancée Michelle Kennedy and on 2 May 2007 appeared on The Apprentice: You're Fired! on BBC Two, the show following The Apprentice on BBC One.

 2009 saw Jean-Christophe presenting his own show for Bravo TV (USA) called Chef Academy where he tried to train 9 aspiring chefs into professionals over a 10-part series (originally planned for 6 episodes).

 In October 2010, he teamed up with the Potato Council for a nationwide competition called Master Spud which gave the winner a chance to star alongside him in a national TV advert.
 In 2012 Jean-Christophe was a judge on Britain's Best Chef (ITV).

 In 2014 Novelli appeared on ITV's This Morning, ITV Loose Women. and the last Alan Titchmarsh Show on ITV.
 He later appeared on the Britain's Got More Talent on ITV2 in 2015.

-Jean-Christophe performs many demonstrations around Europe, Russia and may parts of the World including Taste of Dubai and South Africa passing on his passion for cooking and trying to teach people to cook more healthily using little saturated fats, low sugars and no salt.
+Jean-Christophe performs many demonstrations around Europe, Russia and many parts of the World including Taste of Dubai and South Africa passing on his passion for cooking and trying to teach people to cook more healthily using little saturated fats, low sugars and no salt.

 In late 2015 Jean-Christophe featured in BBC One's A Question of Sport helping the mystery guest cook in his academy.

 January 2016 saw a lengthy appearance of Jean-Christophe showing the uses and benefits of Rape Seed Oil on the very popular BBC1 show, Countryfile.

-He was also a member of the celebrity audience in Derren Brown's TV special "The Gathering".
+He was also a member of the celebrity audience in Derren Brown's TV special The Gathering.

 In 2017, he was the judge for week four of the ITV show Culinary Genius.

 In 2019, he, with his partner chef Aldo Zilli, won the third season of the Channel 4 show Celebrity Hunted.

 In February 2021, Jean-Christophe cooked live on Steph's Packed Lunch on C4 and, with the help of his sons Jean and Jacques, he made pancakes on Jeremy Vine on 5.
 Jean-Christophe also prepared 2 of his favourite classics - Mussels and Tarte Tatin - for Raymond Blanc when he appeared as his guest chef in Episodes 4 & 8 of Simply Raymond Blanc on ITV (February and March 2021).

+In October 2023, it was announced that Novelli would become a judge on the Australian Network 10 competitive cooking show MasterChef Australia in 2024, alongside fellow new judges Poh Ling Yeow and Sofia Levin, as well as returning judge Andy Allen.